Akil Baddoo Player Props: Tigers vs. Twins

 Akil Baddoo At The Plate

-- Baddoo has had at least one RBI in 22.1% of his games this year (15 of 68), with more than one RBI four times (5.9%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Baddoo has driven home a run in 15 games this year (21.7%), including more than one RBI in 5.8% of his games and producing three or more of his team's runs on three occasions..

-- In 23 of 68 games this year, he has scored, including multiple runs once.
+- He has scored at least once 23 times this year (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.